From High School Teacher to Software Developer in 2 Years

 I was eventually offered a part-time job while I finished the school year (working late nights and weekends) which transitioned to a full-time job over that summer.

 In the end, I had secured a job as a web developer after initially pursuing the thing as a hobby - as something to help me be a more efficient teacher.
-I don’t think I really knew that I would leave teaching when I started that Udacity Course in 2012, and it seems so long ago now that I look back.
+I don’t think I really knew that I would leave teaching when I started that Udacity Course in 2012.

 Its a long process